ozantunca/elb-log-analyzer/README.md

 # Log Analyzer for AWS Elastic Load Balancer
-ELB log analyzer is command line tool for parsing Elastic Load Balancer's access logs and getting quick statistics.
-Useful for detecting requests taking longest time, IP's making most requests and many other data that can be derived from log files.
+ELB log analyzer is a command line tool for parsing Elastic Load Balancer's access logs and getting quick statistics.
+Useful for detecting requests taking longest time, IPs making most requests and many other data that can be derived from log files.

 ## Installation